Information for Parents and Guardians

 We hope that this area of our website will answer these questions and provide all the information you need about The University of Law.
 If you have questions about Clearing please check out our useful FAQS and Guide to Clearing.

 What makes The University of Law different?

-- The professional nature of a law degree; ideal grounding for careers in law as well as business, banking, finance, the civil service etc.
+- The professional nature of our degrees.
+Law for example, is an ideal grounding for careers in law as well as business, banking, finance, the civil service etc.